 The Effect of Climate Change and Ocean Acidification on Fish

-As global temperatures rise in our oceans, fish stocks may be threatened by changes to their environments.
-No one knows the full impact of climate change, but we can expect that:
+As global temperatures rise in our oceans, fish stocks and the communities that depend on them may be threatened by changes to their environments.
+In fact, according to a 2015 study by the WWF, one of the main reasons for declines of marine species in the last 30 years is climate change.
+No one knows the full impact of climate change and ocean acidification, but it is expected that:

 - Fish will move to different areas as temperatures change.